 The pies come with cooking instructions, telling you to put the pies in the freezer as soon as they arrive, unless you plan on eating them that day.
 I was given the option as to whether I wanted them pre-cooked or un-cooked.
 I choose un-cooked.
 The only thing you have to do to prepare them was to brush egg on the top of the pie!
 The pies took around 40 minutes to cook!

 The BEST part of the pie is the crusty lid, it literally quadruples in size!
 Pot pies in America just don’t seem to have the puff pastry lids!
 I always leave them in their tin, peal off the lid (eat that first) and then eat the contents like a little bowl.
 Just look at the lid!
 How satisfactory is that!
+They are the closest thing I’ve found to Pukka Pies in the USA!

 So being a Brit, obviously I wanted to try the British pies!
 I had the ‘Monty Piethon’ (pun alert!
 Monty Python is a British comedy) which was chicken in a white wine and mushroom sauce.
 The mushrooms were actually WHOLE slices of mushroom, there were large chunks of chicken and the sauce was thick and full of flavour!
 There’s nothing worse than getting a pie when the gravy tastes like dirty water and in a chicken and mushroom pie you might be lucky if you find 1 pea and a lump of carrot…and no chicken or mushroom.
 Very impressed Pouch Pies, very impressed!
 You fill your pies well!